-When it comes to drinking milk, the date on the carton might not be as important as the freshness of the product inside.
-The date you find stamped on a milk bottle or carton is the "sell-by" date, and the milk inside still might be good for days after that date.
-However, if milk is handled incorrectly or stored in the refrigerator beyond the expiration date, the chances of it turning sour increase.
+When it comes to drinking milk, the date on the carton might not reflect the freshness of the product inside.
+The date you find stamped on a milk bottle or carton is the "sell-by" date, and the milk inside still might be fresh in the days to follow.
+However, you could end up with expired or spoiled milk in your fridge if your milk is stored or handled incorrectly.

 As you may already know, most milk available at common grocery stores has been pasteurized — a process of heating the milk to kill off pathogens, according to the Food and Drug Administration.
 However, even this process can't kill all the bacteria, and when the bacteria left behind continue to grow, they eventually causes the milk to spoil, according to August 2018 research published in the Journal of Dairy Science.